-- "At least 10 states already lose more than \$100 million per year in tax revenue to data centers" according to a study by policy think tank Good Jobs First.26 - "Frustration with data centers' preferential energy rates, climate impacts and poor return on investment has led lawmakers in South Carolina, Georgia and Connecticut to rethink their tax breaks."27 The Georgia legislature passed a two-year pause on tax breaks to new data centers.28 - States, including Montana, are crafting policy to attract data centers, including slashing their tax rates.
-"But [some economists and policy experts](#) have started to question this logic. ... (they) find that data center tax breaks have swelled to billions of dollars in lost revenue for states a year - and that those losses ... actually outweigh the tax revenue that the data centers bring in.29

-- State legislators around the nation are having second thoughts about incentives for data centers.
-Georgia Republican state Sen. John Albers explained that when factoring in water and electric use the return on the state's investment 'is not there' and that 'initial findings do not support credits from the state level.'30
+- "At least 10 states already lose more than \$100 million per year in tax revenue to data centers" according to a study by policy think tank Good Jobs First.28 - "Frustration with data centers' preferential energy rates, climate impacts and poor return on investment has led lawmakers in South Carolina, Georgia and Connecticut to rethink their tax breaks."29 The Georgia legislature passed a two-year pause on tax breaks to new data centers.30 - States, including Montana, are crafting policy to attract data centers, including slashing their tax rates.
+"But [some economists and policy experts](#) have started to question this logic. ...(they) find that data center tax breaks have swelled to billions of dollars in lost revenue for states a year - and that those losses ... actually outweigh the tax revenue that the data centers bring in."31 - State [legislators around the nation](#) are having second thoughts about incentives for data centers.
+Georgia Republican state Sen. John Albers explained that when factoring in water and electric use the return on the state's investment 'is not there' and that 'initial findings do not support credits from the state level.'32 - As warehouses of electronics running at high temperatures, data centers are prone to fires.
+Joe Wilkins article, First Responders Are Being Overwhelmed By Data Center Fires, explains how in Ohio, two Amazon data centers [called out the fire department 84 times](#) in one year (2021) and those two data centers pay zero in property taxes.33